 Helping out at our regular tea-dances

-Sorting and packing Christmas presents and food hampers for children, families and older people in the community
+Sorting and packing Christmas presents for children in the community

 Supporting the Community Services Manager